 Upon closing of the IPO on October 16, 2018, the Company issued 3,200,000 stock options to certain directors and officers of the Company at an exercise price of \$0.10 expiring 5 years from the date the Company's Common Shares are listed on the TSX Venture Exchange.
 On October 17th, the Company issued 200,000 options to two consultants at an exercise price of \$0.12 expiring 5 years from the date the Company's Common Shares are listed on the TSX Venture Exchange.
-The Options are expected to vest as follows: (i) 25% vesting on the the date the Company's Common Shares are listed on the TSX Venture Exchange; (ii) 25% vesting one (1) year following the date the Company's Common Shares are listed on the TSX Venture Exchange; (iii) 25% vesting two (2) years following the date the Company's Common Shares are listed on the TSX Venture Exchange following the date of the Company's Common Shares are listed on the TSX Venture Exchange following the date of the Company's Common Shares are listed on the TSX Venture Exchange.
+The Options are expected to vest as follows: (i) 25% vesting on the the date the Company's Common Shares are listed on the TSX Venture Exchange; (ii) 25% vesting one (1) year following the date the Company's Common Shares are listed on the TSX Venture Exchange; (iii) 25% vesting two (2) years following the date the Company's Common Shares are listed on the TSX Venture Exchange; and (iv) 25% vesting three (3) years following the date the Company's Common Shares are listed on the TSX Venture Exchange following the date of the Company's Common Shares are listed on the TSX Venture Exchange.

 On October 16, 2018, the Company issued 100,000 common shares at a price of \$0.12 per share pursuant to MOU agreement with the Matachewan First Nation and Mattagami First Nation dated March 20, 2018.
-(See Note 4)
+(See Note 3 to the financial statements)